seqan/seqan/manual/source/Tutorial/PairwiseSequenceAlignment.rst

    Hint
     * The first step would be to verify at which positions in the text the pattern matches with at most 2 errors.
-    * Use the :dox:`SegmentableConcept#infix infix` function to return a subsequence of a string.
+    * Use the :dox:`SegmentableConcept#infix` function to return a subsequence of a string.
     * A CIGAR string is a different representation of an alignment.
       It consists of a number followed by an operation.
       The number indicates how many consecutive operations of the same type are executed.